ZeroEkkusu/ZeroEkkusu/README.md

-## gm!
+## gm! 🌸

-I do all things web3.
+I'm obsessed with web3.
 Mastering Solidity.

 I use Foundry for development.